How to fix and prevent Mac overheating

 This happens because when you plug an external monitor in, macOS automatically switches to a more power-consuming dedicated GPU, which heats things up.
 Besides, if this is also accompanied by a mismatch between the frame rates of external and built-in displays, Mac overheating is guaranteed.

-To resolve the issue of Mac overheating when connected to external monitor, you need to adjust your Display settings:
+To resolve the issue of Mac overheating when connected to an external monitor, you need to adjust your Display settings:

-1. Go to System Settings in the Apple menu
+1. Go to System Settings in the Apple menu.

-2. Choose Displays
+2. Choose Displays.

-3. Select your external display at the top of the window
+3. Select your external display at the top of the window.

-4. Set the Refresh rate to match the value of the built-in monitor settings
+4. Set the Refresh rate to match the value of the built-in monitor settings.

+#10.
 Check for malware

 Regularly scan for viruses and malware and you’ll be able to safely cross one reason off the list of factors that contribute to Mac overheating.